cockroachdb/docs/v20.1/authorization.md

 {{site.data.alerts.end}}

 ### `root` user
 The `root` user is created by default for each cluster.
-The `root` user is assigned to the [`admin` role](#admin-role) and has all privileges across the cluster.
+The `root` user is assigned to the [`admin` role](#admin-role) and [`public` role](#public-role) and has all privileges across the cluster.

 ## Roles

 {{site.data.alerts.callout_info}}
-Role-based access management is an enterprise feature.
-To request a 30-day trial license, see [Get CockroachDB](https://www.cockroachlabs.com/get-cockroachdb/).
+<span class="version-tag">New in v20.1</span>: The Role-based access management feature is now freely available in the core version of CockroachDB and no longer requires an enterprise license.
 {{site.data.alerts.end}}

 Roles enable you to group users and other roles and grant or revoke privileges to the group as a whole.
 To simplify access management, create a role and grant privileges to the role, then create SQL users and grant them membership to the role.

 {{site.data.alerts.callout_info}}
-PostgreSQL uses the term "role" to mean either a database users or a group of database users.
-CockroachDB, however, uses the term "user" to mean an individual database user and "role" to mean a group of database users.
+<span class="version-tag">New in v20.1</span>: For enhanced Postgres compatibility, CockroachDB now uses the term "role" to mean either a database users or a group of database users.
+Prior to v20.1, CockroachDB used the term "user" to mean an individual database user and "role" to mean a group of database users.
 {{site.data.alerts.end}}

 ### Create and manage roles